CBrew913/election_analysis/README.md

   - Diana DeGette, who recieved 73.8% of the vote and 272,892 total votes.

 ## Challenge Summary
-This code can be utilized for future election cycles
+This code can be optimized for future election cycles by collecting further county turnout data, including the percentage of registered voters participating or the demographic for each voter.
+This data could give more insight into the voting population to target and the success of each campaign with different groups.